jaypshah27/Physical-Design-Using-OpenLANE-SKY130/README.md

  ## Placement
  ### Placement and Optimization
-   The next step after floorplanning is placement.
-Placement determines location of each of the components on the die.
-Placement does not just place the standard cells available in the synthesized netlist.
-It also optimizes the design, thereby removing any timing violations created due to the relative placement on die.
+   After floorplanning, the next step is placement.
+The placement of each component on the die is determined by placement.
+Placement does not simply place the standard cells from the synthesised netlist.
+It also optimises the design, removing any timing violations caused by die relative placement.

  ### Placement using OpenLANE
    Placement in OpenLANE is done using the following command.

-    run_placement
+    place_io
+    global_placement_or
+    detailed_placement
+    tap_decap_or
+    detailed_placement

    The DEF file created during floorplan is used as an input to placement.
 Placement in OpenLANE occurs in two stages:
    - Global Placement